 - Any other category protected by law.

 The College is committed to providing equal employment and educational opportunities to all employees, students and applicants in accordance with this policy.
-Union County College seeks to maintain an atmosphere that is free from harassment and intimidation of any type, including sexual harassment.
+Union College seeks to maintain an atmosphere that is free from harassment and intimidation of any type, including sexual harassment.
 Each College employee and student has the responsibility for adhering to this affirmative action policy.
 The College is also committed to the provision of reasonable accommodations for disabled or handicapped individuals.
 In order to submit a formal affirmative action grievance please consult the grievances section in this student handbook.
-For more information or to submit an affirmative action complaint, please contact the Dean of Students and/or Union County College’s Affirmative Action Officer.
+For more information or to submit an affirmative action complaint, please contact the Dean of Students and/or Union College’s Affirmative Action Officer.

 Consensual Amorous Relationships